jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-time-report-User-root-not-allowed-because-not-listed-in.md

 The related parameters of SSH can restrict the user or user's group logs in.
 Descriptions as follows:

-• AllowUsers: A White list of allowed users.
+• AllowUsers: A white list of allowed users.
 Only the users marked with this parameter can log in.

 • DenyUsers: A blacklist of denied users.
 The users marked with this parameter are denied to log in.

-• AllowGroups: A White list of allowed user's groups.
+• AllowGroups: A white list of allowed user's groups.
 Only the user's groups marked with this parameter can log in.

 • DenyGroups: Blacklists of denied user's groups.
 The user's groups marked with this parameter are denied to log in.